 TIFs have long been a controversial mechanism, especially in Chicago.
 Local governments create TIF districts to encourage development in “blighted” areas; but TIFs often don’t deliver on promised economic benefits.
 Moreover, TIF districts divert tax dollars from other uses and create opaque slush funds for the mayor to reward insider developers.
 Residents across Chicago ultimately have to shoulder the burden of mismanagement and backroom deals to make up for the shortfalls that are created when TIF recipients get their cut.
 Taxpayers in Chicago’s struggling neighborhoods should not have to absorb losses caused by the diversion of tax dollars for TIF developments.

 In this case, the governor is right about CPS and TIF funds and has proposed a good first step for the district and the city.
-If the city does end up transferring $215 million in TIF funds to cover CPS’ budget shortfall, the city should then follow the lead of California and pass an ordinance eliminating the use of TIFs.
+If the city does end up transferring $215 million in TIF funds to cover CPS’ budget shortfall, the city should pass an ordinance eliminating the use of TIFs.
 This would allow for the honest and transparent disbursement of tax dollars as contemplated by state and local tax formulas.

 While the state explores the TIF funding option for CPS’ shortfall, a good first step would be for the city to allow existing TIFs to expire or close districts until none are left.
 This would certainly take many years to achieve, so rather than wait, the mayor and Chicago City Council should evaluate all current TIFs and their earmarked projects.
 Only essential projects should be allowed to proceed.
 All others should be canceled.
 Until that happens, taxpayers can expect to shoulder more and more of the responsibility for the city’s budget shortfalls while officials spout the same rhetoric.